 After graduation, I began my career as a radio news reporter, on-air anchor and news director in the New Jersey/New York media market.

 For 10 years, I interviewed everyone from homeless people to presidents.
 I have also had the privilege of being Deputy Director of NJ Governor Christie Whitman’s Office of Radio and Television and have worked as public relations director for a statewide nonprofit, The Arc of New Jersey.

 In 2000, I opened a media relations and PR consulting firm.

-Today, I teach professionals how to get publicity and grow their business.
+Today, I teach professionals how to get more visibility and grow their business and impact.
 It's all about having the confidence to self-promote and build visibility, credibility and revenue.
-Let's maximize opportunities and technology and have a greater impact.
+Let's maximize opportunities and technology and become known.

 That's where my online training, coaching and presentations come in.

 When we work together, you'll become the "go-to” expert in your field.
 You'll get free publicity without paying a single dollar or advertising.
 You quickly build lasting relationships with reporters and influencers.